Vyral/kathleen-provancher/_posts/2021-07-12-4-major-incentives-to-sell-this-summer.md

 tags:
   - Home Seller Tips
   - Real Estate
-excerpt: "he housing market forecast for the\_second half\_of the year remains positive.
+excerpt: "The housing market forecast for the\_second half\_of the year remains positive.
 You might be thinking “I’ll wait until I can get more profit from selling my house”, but there may not be a better time to sell than right now!
 We listed four things to consider if you’re trying to decide if you want to make the move now."
 enclosure:
 pullquote:
 enclosure_type: video/mp4